solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 A Transfer represents a transfer of funds from one Account to another Account of the same Asset.
 This operation is not reflected externally as a blockchain transaction or any other observable event.
-It can be a Transfer between any tow `POOLED` Accounts of the same Asset.
+It can be a Transfer between any two `POOLED` Accounts of the same Asset.

 On the API level a Transfer is represented as two Transactions, one in the sender Account, having the type TRANSFER_OUTGOING, and one in the receiver Account, having the type TRANSFER_INCOMING.